Carlos16/Food-Chain-Length/code markdown.md

 ```

-For simplicity I combine these matrices into a list:
+These matrices are combined into a list for simplicity:

 ```r